RANGE FORD DOMESTIC COMPETITION INFORMATION

 Team Nomination Fee

 Nomination fee paid by each team to nominate each season.
-This fee is payable as part of the registration process and is non-refundable.
+This fee is payable by Clubs registering the team.

 REGISTERING A PLAYER

-Please note that players must also have a valid and current Basketball WA (BWA) Individual Player Affiliation Licence to be able to be play for a team.
-This player licence costs $41.75 (current for Season 1 – 2023) for a one year licence.
+Please note that players must have a valid and current Basketball WA (BWA) Individual Player Affiliation Licence to be able to be play.
+This player licence costs $43.84 (current for Season 1 – 2026) for a one-year licence.
+This is done through the Play HQ registration process.
+A link to register will be provided to you by the Club you choose to register with.

-When registering to a team please make sure you use the same email address and SportsTG Passport account that you used to purchase your BWA Player Licence.
+When registering to a Club please make sure you use the same email address and Play HQ account that you used to purchase your BWA Player Licence.
 Using a different account/email address may result in the system asking you to pay the BWA Player Affiliation Fee again.
-More information on registering players can be found here.
+More information on registering players through Play HQ can be found here.

 Players must be registered to a team prior to their game starting and before they will be allowed to enter a game.
 Please note that it can take up to 12 hours for online player registrations to be synced to our system, so please make sure you allow enough time to register before your game.